MalikTorres/reading-notes/301-notes/class-06.md

 How does pair programming work?

 Pair progamming typycally involves a driver and navigator, one person that codes and the other that provides direction.

+### Things I want to know more about

+How to use node.Js with frameworks